Xueyi-Chen-David/ede_testing/README.md

 # HADE: A Hybrid Analysis Approach for Detecting Excessive Data Exposure Vulnerabilities in Web Applications

 This project implements a key-based matching approach designed to detect Excessive Data Exposure (EDE) in web applications.
 EDE occurs when backend APIs return more data than the frontend actually requires, potentially leading to privacy and security risks.
 Unlike traditional DOM-based or dynamic analysis methods, our approach uses key-based matching to directly examine frontend JavaScript/HTML code and API responses at the source level.
 This enables accurate identification of which response fields are truly used by the application.
-You can refer to the `paper.pdf` and `slides.pdf` for a more detailed introduction.

 ## Usage